-Diverse stakeholders can review the Use Cases, and apply them directly to their respective setting, system, and/or population.
-The Use Cases describe a variety of options, and stakeholders can adapt the Use Cases to their own settings by understanding their organization's specific context, resources, and patient and staff needs.
-Solutions within the Use Cases reflect opportunities to reduce diagnostic error in multiple subdomains of the Diagnostic Process and Outcomes domain, allowing for stakeholders to drive improvement in multiple areas.
+Diverse stakeholders can review the use cases and apply them directly to their respective setting, system, and/or population.
+The use cases describe a variety of options, and stakeholders can adapt them to their own settings by understanding their organization's specific context, resources, and patient and staff needs.
+Solutions within the use cases reflect opportunities to reduce diagnostic error in multiple subdomains of the Diagnostic Process and Outcomes domain, allowing for stakeholders to drive improvement in multiple areas.

-Stakeholders can also leverage the content within the Use Cases to design their own Use Cases.
+Stakeholders can also leverage the content within the use cases to design their own.
 To do this, stakeholders can identify the assumptions, key individuals, causal factors and diagnostic challenges, and solutions that are most pertinent for them to focus on.